Picred/EZShop/doc/EstimationPart2.md

-Goal of this document is to compare actual effort and size of the project, vs the estimates made in task1.

-## Computation of size

-Goal of this document is to compare actual effort and size of the project, vs the estimates made in task1.
+Goal of this document is to compare actual effort, size and productivity of the project, vs the estimates made in task1.

 ## Computation of size